kelseyabreu/TopicTrends/TopicTrend-pitch.md

 ## Getting Started

-Experience how IdeaGroup can transform your next meeting, event, or public engagement:
+Experience how TopicTrends can transform your next meeting, event, or public engagement:

 1. **Schedule a Demo**: See the platform in action with a guided tour
 2. **Pilot Project**: Test with a small group before full-scale implementation